liu-bodong/CV-Lab/README.md

 # CV-Lab: Deep Learning for Image Segmentation

-A comprehensive framework for training and evaluating deep learning models on medical image segmentation tasks, with support for multiple architectures and datasets.
+A comprehensive, modular framework for training and evaluating deep learning models on image tasks, with support for multiple architectures, training strategies, and easy extensibility.

 ## Overview

-This repository provides an end-to-end solution for image/semantic segmentation tasks, particularly focused on medical imaging.
-It offers a clean, modular codebase that balances ease of use for beginners with the flexibility needed by experienced researchers.
+This repository provides an end-to-end solution for image tasks, particularly focused on semantic segmentation.
+It features a **scalable, registry-based architecture** that allows easy addition of new models and training strategies without modifying core code.

-### Key Highlights
-- **Multiple Architecture Support**: U-Net and Attention U-Net implementations
-- **Medical Image Focus**: Pre-configured for brain MRI, brain CT, and heart MRI datasets
-- **Research-Ready**: Comprehensive logging, visualization, and experiment tracking
-- **Production-Ready**: Model export capabilities (ONNX format)

 ## Features

-- **Modular Architecture**: Well-structured codebase with reusable building blocks
+- **Registry-Based Architecture**: Scalable design pattern for easy extension of models and training strategies
-- **Multiple Models**: U-Net and Attention U-Net with customizable depth and channels
+- **Multiple Models**: U-Net, Attention U-Net with customizable depth and channels
+- **Training Strategies**: Supervised and semi-supervised learning support (Mean Teacher, etc.)
+- **Docker Integration**: Containerized environment for consistent deployment and development
 - **Comprehensive Logging**: Training metrics, loss curves, and model checkpoints
-- **Easy Configuration**: YAML-based hyperparameter management
+- **Easy Configuration**: YAML-based hyperparameter management with validation
 - **Visualization Tools**: Built-in plotting and Jupyter notebook integration
 - **Experiment Tracking**: Optional Weights & Biases (wandb) integration
 - **Model Export**: Convert trained models to ONNX format for deployment
+- **Extensible Design**: Add new architectures and strategies without modifying core code

 ## Installation